bocharovf/quiz/src/QuizClient/README.md

 **QuizClient** is an Angular 5 single page application.

 ## Project folders structure
-* nginx - nginx web server configuration used to redirect API requests.
+* nginx - nginx web server configuration is used to redirect API requests.
 Only for Docker deployment.
 * src/environments - settings to switch between dev and prod modes.
 * src/app/codegen - generated Typescript.
 See [QuizService documentation](../QuizService/README.md#code%20generation) for details.
 * src/app/quiz - quiz flow logic and controls.